Frequently Asked Questions

 How long have you been drawing?

-I've been drawing since I was a kid, and knew I wanted an artistic career as a teen.
+I've been drawing since I was a kid and knew I wanted an artistic career as a teen.
 I went to college to become a 2D animator, and then 3D killed the 2D industry in my final year, destroying that dream.
-For the past 10yrs I've been illustrating professionals and expanding my skills.
-Changing my course to want my own independent illustration studio.
+For the past 10 years, I've been illustrating professionally and expanding my skills.
+Changed my course to wanting my own independent illustration studio.

 What's happening with the next issue of Emo State comic?